NETS: Off-the-Job Traffic Crashes Pose Significant Costs to Employers

 NETS is a member of the United Nations Road Safety Collaboration, which provides guidance to the Decade of Action for Road Safety 2011-2020 global initiative.
 For more information on NETS, visit www.trafficsafety.org or contact email@example.com.

-1 Table 2, The Economic Burden of Traffic Crashes on Employers, 2003, NHTSA.
+1 Table 2, Cost of Motor Vehicle Crashes to Employers—2015™, 2015, NETS.
 Cost comparison includes those that are directly paid by employers in relation to traffic crashes.